uakshat/CreditcardFrauddetection/README.md

 Smarter Fraud Detection: The fraud detection system has been upgraded with a smarter model, capable of processing 200+ transactions and detecting fraud more accurately.

 The project is designed to simulate real-world use cases in fraud detection systems, providing a foundational platform for further enhancements in security and data processing.

+Instructions to Download and Run the Project
+Follow the steps below to set up and run the Credit Card Fraud Detection System locally:

+Install Required Dependencies
+Make sure you have Python 3.x installed on your system.
+Then, navigate to the project folder and install the required dependencies by running: cd credit-card-fraud-detection pip install -r requirements.txt

+ Run the Application
+Once the dependencies are installed, you can run the application by executing the following command: python app.py